open-learning-exchange/open-learning-exchange.github.io/pages/shabiba.md

-My name is  __ Shabiba Abubakar__ , you can call me shabiba, am a graduate from kofi Anan ICT center ghana.
+My name is Shabiba Abubakar, you can call me shabiba, am a graduate from kofi Anan ICT center ghana.

 **OS:**  Window 8.